tathanhdinh/PathExplorer/README.md

 * Reverse execution: an application-layer reverse execution mechanism.
 * Multiple rollbacks detection: handles direction fields in the input.
 * Execution with jumps: a new algorithm for checkpoint detection to shorten re-execution paths.
+* LTS approximation for the execution tree.

 ##### In development:

-* DFA approximation for the execution tree.
+* IR lifting with BAP.

 ##### Known bugs: